Reflections on My Spiritual Journey

 Upon starting school at Naropa, I immediately fell in love with Buddhism and decided to take my Refuge and Bodhisattva Vows.
 During this time, I worked closely with my dear teacher and meditation instructor, Dale Asrael.
 Dale is an archarya (spiritual teacher) within Shambhala Buddhism.

-As I was completing my master's program, however, an interest in Dzogchen - the most highly revered system of thought and meditation among the ancient Bon and Buddhist lineages of Tibet - developed.
+As I was completing my master's program, I developed a special interest in Dzogchen.
+Dzogchen is the most highly revered system of thought and meditation among the ancient Bon and Nyingma lineages of Tibet.

 Suddenly, the issue was clear.
 I was trying too hard!
-I needed to relax.
-I thought I would take the rest of the day off, but then had a change of heart later that evening.
-Once again, I took my meditation seat.
+I just needed to relax.
+Later that evening, I once again took my meditation seat.
 It was different now though.
 I didn't feel like I had to prove or achieve anything.
 I simply rested in pure awareness.
-During what felt like about ten minutes, two hours went by.
+During what felt like maybe ten minutes, two hours went by.

-For several weeks after that, I felt vibrantly awake and completely at peace.
-Eventually, as is apt to happen, I began to grapple with my neurotic tendencies once again.
+For several weeks after that, I felt vibrantly awake and alive.
+Eventually, of course, I began to grapple with my neurotic tendencies again.
 Ego is, after all, incredibly tenacious.
 Nonetheless, for a little while, I had tasted real freedom and this left a huge imprint on my soul.
 I quickly became a student of Tenzin Wangyal.